pph-collective/provident-app/scripts/README.md

 ## `add-results`

-The `add-reults` script reads in a csv with results, and loads them to the firestore "results" document.
+The `add-results` script reads in a csv with results, and loads them to the firestore "results" document.
 If the `--emulator` flag is passed, the data will be loaded to the emulator instead of the production database.

 ### Usage
 ```